background preloader

 Related: Plastic in the ocean

 WildAid | Why is Plastic Pollution a Problem in Our Oceans?
 A sea turtle spots a plastic bag floating among the waves.
 To him, it looks like a jellyfish, its general shape and consistency swaying and catching the light in just the right way.
 He swims toward it and ingests the bag in one gulp, satisfying his hunger, and then goes on his away.
+In actuality, that plastic bag lines his gut, causing digestive blockages and the sea turtle’s eventual death from starvation.
 This is why a sea turtle could confuse a plastic bag with a jellyfish (Plastic Pollution Coalition) This story is all too common in the marine environment.
 Only 9% of plastics in the United States are recycled, and since most are not biodegradable, much of this refuse floats around for years, breaking down into smaller and smaller pieces that are invisible to the naked eye.
-This problem can’t be solved by any one person or organization, but efforts to recycle our trash, repurpose plastic waste (such as the collaboration between Parley and Adidas), organize beach clean-ups and develop policies to eliminate single-use plastics all help to reduce the amount of waste we produce.
+WildAid currently works with marine parks throughout Ecuador to remove ghost nets and discarded fishing line from the sea during regular patrols.

 Une solution alternative, la phytoépuration © Antoine Bosse-Platière Nos eaux usées polluent trop souvent la nature sans que l’on s’en rende compte.
 Un grave problème dans les zones rurales qui ne connaissent pas le tout-à-l’égout.
-L'épuration autonome classique avec tranchées d'épandage © D. La phytoépuration fait appel aux bactéries présentes dans les systèmes racinaires des plantes pour épurer l'eau.
+L'épuration autonome classique avec tranchées d'épandage © D. Klecka La phytoépuration fait appel aux bactéries présentes dans les systèmes racinaires des plantes pour épurer l'eau.
 Comment ça marche ?
 Différents cas de figure sont possibles pour la phytoépuration.
 Le prétraitement se fait soit dans un lit vertical planté de roseaux, soit dans une fosse toutes eaux.
 Pour le traitement, il faut ensuite prévoir un bassin à écoulement horizontal planté d'espèces végétales capables d'absorber les charges polluantes (bambous, massettes, iris des marais, laîches...), suivi d'une mare ou d'un fossé planté d'espèces semi-aquatiques ou ornementales gourmandes.
 Filtres à roseaux - © D. Si vous optez pour le lit vertical planté de roseaux en prétraitement, prévoyez un dénivelé d'environ 90 cm avec le second bassin.

 21st-Century Capitalism Is Killing Ocean Life | Yves Engler Sea turtle lies lifeless, wrapped in plastic on the shores of Porto de Galinhas beach on January 12, 2017 in Ipojuca, Brazil.
 (Photo: Marcos Souza/Brazil Photo Press/Getty Images) For 21st century capitalism the more disposable the better.
 Ocean life and human health be damned.
 According to a recent Ellen MacArthur Foundation study, the world's oceans are set to have more plastic than fish by 2050.
+At the current rate of production and disposal the net weight of plastic in the oceans will be greater than that of fish in a little over three decades.
 There are currently 150 million tonnes of plastic debris floating in the world's oceans.
 The Canada-U.S. During the second half of the 20th century plastic production rose 20 fold and it's on pace to double over the next two decades.
 Approximately half of plastic is for single use.
 Before wreaking havoc on ocean fauna, plastics also harm human health.
 The toxins in plastics should be better regulated.
-The Canadian Environmental Protection Act provides the federal government with a tool to restrict toxic substances while Environment Canada operates a scientific review to test for possible harm.

 Related: